Yourco Logo

 Training and Empowerment

-• Communication Skills: Hold weekly meetings to discuss challenging issues, ensuring that communication channels are already open if traumatic events occur.
+• Communication Skills: Hold regular meetings to discuss challenging issues.

-• Crisis Response Training: Provide specific training on effective approaches for responding to workplace distress.
+• Crisis Response Training: Offer specific instruction on responding to workplace distress.

-• Trauma-Informed Leadership: Train supervisors to understand various trauma reactions and appropriate support strategies while avoiding blame and shame, which can worsen distress.
+• Trauma-Informed Leadership: Teach supervisors to understand trauma reactions and supportive strategies.

-• Simulation Exercises: Conduct regular drills and scenario-based training to prepare supervisors for various emergency situations, from angry client interactions to full evacuation procedures.
+• Simulation Exercises: Conduct scenario-based drills to prepare for various emergencies.

 Industry-Specific Considerations for Employee Safety in Natural Disasters